 Churchwardens are elected annually as the senior lay people of the Parish.
 Together with the Clergy team, they are responsible for the governance of the Parish and its smooth running on a day-to-day basis.
 They are the Bishop’s representatives, and work closely with the Bishop, Archdeacon and Area Dean.

 In Solihull Parish, we have two Parish Wardens, Pam Price and Andrew Williams.
 We also have a team of Deputy Wardens for each of the District Churches.
-Susan Gomm and Sheila Sayers are the Deputy Wardens for St Alphege.
-Phil Godfrey and Chris Carrington are the Deputy Wardens for St Helen’s.
+Sheila Sayers is the Deputy Warden for St Alphege.
+Chris Carrington is the Deputy Warden for St Helen’s.
 Keith Wilson is the Deputy Warden for St Michael’s.
 We are very fortunate to benefit from the skills, experience and time of the team of wardens, and we appreciate their commitment to our Parish.

 Pam Price